GDPR: Most in – depth Compliance Guide

-The introduction of the European Online Data privacy law will have a big impact on how organizations handle and manage the personal data of the users.
-The law, which was passed in January, will be fully enacted in 2018.
-For organizations that regularly handle customer or personal data serving European citizens, questions arise relating to the technical implications for their online web applications and operations.
+The introduction of the European Privacy Act on Online Data will have a major impact on how organizations handle and manage user personal data.
+The law, passed in January, will be fully enacted in 2018.
+For organizations that regularly handle customer or personal data serving European citizens, questions arise about the technical implications for their online web applications and operations.

-The major directive of this law empowers individuals to control their data.
-It means that entities that ask people for personal information online must inform them exactly what will happen to that data, from the moment it is submitted.
+This law’s main directive empowers individuals to control their data.
+It means that, from the moment it is submitted, entities that ask people for online personal information must inform them exactly what will happen to that data.

 The most important aspects of the law are these four:

-- “Easier access to your own data: individuals will have more information on how their data is processed and this information should be available in a clear and understandable way.”
+- “Easier access to your own data: more information will be available to individuals about how their data is processed and this information should be available in a clear and understandable way.”

-- “A clarified ‘right to be forgotten’: when you no longer want your data to be processed, and provided that there are no legitimate grounds for retaining it, the data will be delete.”
+- “A clarified ‘ right to be forgotten ‘: the data will be deleted if you no longer want your data to be processed and if there is no legitimate reason to retain it.”

-- “The right to know when your data has been hacked: For example, companies and organizations must notify the national supervisory authority of serious data breaches as soon as possible so that users can take appropriate measures.”
+- “The right to know when your data has been hacked: for instance, companies and organizations need to notify the national supervisory authority as soon as possible of serious data breaches so that users can take appropriate action.”

-So how do you implement an application that’s compliant with the directive, one that provides complete control of personal data to users?
-What follows are 15 guidelines, based on the OWASP Top Ten Privacy guidelines:
+So how do you implement a directive – compliant application that provides users with full control of personal data?
+Fifteen guidelines, based on the following OWASP Top Ten Privacy guidelines:

-The ideal privacy implementation saves as little personal data as possible, such as birth date, name, country of residence, etc. This is not possible in all cases; some entities will need more information.
-In all cases, though, developers and management should define exactly which data is absolutely necessary.
+The ideal implementation of privacy saves as few personal data as possible, such as date of birth, name, country of residence, etc. In all cases, this is not possible; more information will be needed by some entities.
+However, developers and management should define exactly what data is absolutely necessary in all cases.

-2. Encrypt all personal data and inform users about it
+2. Encrypt and inform users of all personal data

-If an application needs to save personal information, the data should be encrypted with proper and strong encryption algorithms, including hashing.
-In the Ashley Madison data breach, all personal data was in clear text, which had huge consequences for its users.
-It should be explicitly stated to users that all their personal data, including phone numbers, country of residence, and address, will be encrypted and hashed to avoid any form of data extraction and potential exposure in case of a data breach.
+The data should be encrypted with proper and strong encryption algorithms, including hashing, if an application needs to save personal information.
+In the Ashley Madison data breach, All personal data were in clear text, with enormous implications for its users.
+Users should be explicitly advised that all their personal data, including telephone numbers, country of residence and address, will be encrypted and hashed in order to avoid any form of data extraction and possible exposure in the event of data breach.

-Protocols for single sign-on such as OAUTH allow users to create accounts by simply providing another account, but they also assure that no personal data other than the authentication ID from the other service is stored.
+Single sign – on protocols such as OAUTH enable users to create accounts simply by providing another account, but also ensure that no other personal data than the other service’s authentication ID is stored.

-Many entities do not use HTTPS for their websites because they do not consider it necessary.
-For example, if the application does not require any form of authentication, then HTTPS might not seem needed.
-But it’s easy to overlook some things.
-For instance, some applications collect personal information through their “contact us” forms.
-If this information is sent in clear text, it will be exposed through the Internet.
-Also, you should make sure that the SSL certificate has been properly deployed and is not exposed to vulnerabilities related to SSL protocols.
+For their websites, many entities do not use HTTPS as they do not consider it necessary.
+For example, if no form of authentication is required by the application, then HTTPS may not seem necessary.
+But some things are easy to overlook.
+Some applications, for example, collect personal information through their forms of “contact us.”
+It will be exposed via the Internet if this information is sent in clear text.
+You should also ensure that the SSL certificate has been deployed properly and is not exposed to SSL protocol vulnerabilities.

-Applications do not collect information only through authentication or subscription, but also through contact forms.
-Most of this information is personal, including email address, phone number, and country of residence.
-Users must be informed how this data will be stored and for how long.
-The use of strong encryption is highly recommended for storing this information.
+Applications do not only collect information by authentication or subscription, but also by contact forms.
+Most of this information is personal, including email address, telephone number, and residence country.
+Users need to be informed how and for how long these data will be stored.
+It is highly recommended to use strong encryption to store this information.

-7. Do not track user activity for business intelligence
+7. Do not monitor business intelligence user activity

 Many e-commerce applications on the web track users to determine their tastes through their searches or products bought.
 Often, companies such as Amazon and Netflix use this sort of information for their recommender systems.
 Because users’ personal taste and choices are being monitored and stored for commercial purposes, the users should be able to accept or reject this as an option.
 If users decide to accept such tracking, they should then be told how the data is saved in the system and for how long.
 And, of course, anything related to personal information should be encrypted.